Mahi4052/Pushup_counter/README.md

 -An AI Project.

--A simple program using Mediapipe and OpenCV to count the number of Push Ups done by the person in front of camera.
+-A program using Mediapipe and OpenCV to count the number of Push Ups done by the person in front of camera.

 -The main goal is to ensure proper form while doing Push Ups so as to achieve maximum effect.